ShahzaibParacha/COMP-4350-Project/frontend/src/tests/posts.md

 2. Click on any of the posts that appear on the Home page

+   - This should send you to another page where the entire post is visible

 3. Click on the Share button

    - A modal should show up with a QR code